-In 2015, researchers found that all over the globe, those who avoided cigarette smoking, were physically active, and ate a Mediterranean diet (with lots of fruits and veggies, whole grains, fish, and olive oil), had a lower risk of heart disease and cancer, and were less likely to die of any cause than those who didn’t have these habits.
+In 2015, researchers found that all around the world, those who avoided cigarette smoking, were physically active, and ate a Mediterranean diet (with lots of fruits and vegetable, whole grains, fish and olive oil), had a lower risk of heart disease and cancer and were less likely to die of any cause than those who didn’t have these habits.

-Even if you’re predisposed to heart disease—let’s say your mom or dad had it—you can still reduce your risk with the right lifestyle habits.
-According to a 2016 review of four studies involving over 55,000 people who were genetically at risk for heart disease, healthy lifestyle habits helped lower risk by nearly 50 percent.
+Even if you’re predisposed to heart disease — let’s say your mom or dad had it — you can still reduce your risk with the right lifestyle habits.
+According to a 2016 review of four studies involving more than 55,000 people who were genetically at risk for heart disease, healthy lifestyle habits helped lower risk by nearly 50 percent.

-We’ve got the top 7 habits to avoid to increase your chances of having a strong, healthy heart for years to come.
+We’ve got the top seven habits to avoid to increase your chances of having a strong, healthy heart for years to come.

 Quitting smoking, however, has almost immediate benefits.
-The AHA states that soon after stopping, scientists have seen progressively lower mortality rates from heart disease and stroke—even in people who have smoked for many years.
-People diagnosed with coronary heart disease who stop smoking experienced almost a 50 percent reduction in risk of heart attack and sudden cardiac death.
+The AHA states that soon after stopping, scientists have seen progressively lower mortality rates from heart disease and stroke — even in people who have smoked for many years.
+People diagnosed with coronary heart disease who stop smoking experienced almost a 50 percent reduction in the risk of heart attack and sudden cardiac death.

 This makes it clear that stopping is worth the effort.
 Talk to your doctor about programs and methods that may help.

 In that study mentioned above, for example, though moderate drinkers experienced heart-protective benefits, heavy drinkers were more likely to be diagnosed with heart failure, cardiac arrest, peripheral artery disease and stroke.
-And in a 2017 study, researchers found that alcohol abuse increased risk of atrial fibrillation (uneven heartbeat), heart attack, and congestive heart failure.
+In a 2017 study, researchers found that alcohol abuse increased the risk of atrial fibrillation (uneven heartbeat), heart attack and congestive heart failure.

 Unfortunately, excess weight causes all kinds of problems for the heart and blood vessels.
-The famous “Framingham study” revealed that weight change affects blood cholesterol and blood pressure, and that these risk factors then work together to increase risk of cardiovascular disease.
+The famous “Framingham study” revealed that weight change affects blood cholesterol and blood pressure and that these risk factors then work together to increase the risk of cardiovascular disease.

-These changes increase the workload on the heart, and because excess weight is often associated with less activity, the heart gets more and more out of shape and unable to deal with the increased workload.
-Researchers noted that during exertion, an obese individual may require twice the oxygen consumed by a normal weight individual under the same circumstances—a high demand on the heart, indeed.
+These changes increase the workload on the heart and, because excess weight is often associated with less activity, the heart gets more and more out of shape and unable to deal with the increased workload.
+Researchers noted that during exertion, an obese individual may require twice the oxygen consumed by a normal weight individual under the same circumstances, which is a high demand on the heart.

-Even if you consider yourself a “fit” person, if you’re carrying around extra weight, you’re increasing risk for heart disease.
-According to a 2017 study, extra weight could raise risk of heart attack by more than a quarter, even in people who were otherwise healthy.
-Researchers believe that the excess weight, because it causes increased blood pressure and increased blood sugar, affects heart health.
+Even if you consider yourself a “fit” person, if you’re carrying around extra weight, you’re increasing the risk for heart disease.
+According to a 2017 study, extra weight could raise the risk of heart attack by more than a quarter, even in people who were otherwise healthy.
+Researchers believe that the excess weight because it causes increased blood pressure and increased blood sugar, affects heart health.

 Even moderate weight loss can help, however.
-In a 2011 study, those who lost even a little weight (about 10 percent of their body weight) experienced improvements in the heart’s pumping ability, it’s ability to relax, and the thickness of the heart muscle tissue, as well as the thickness of the artery walls.
-And even when the participants gained some (though not all) of the weight back, they still retained these benefits to heart and blood vessel health.
+In a 2011 study, those who lost even a little weight — about 10 percent of their body weight — experienced improvements in the heart’s pumping ability, it’s ability to relax and the thickness of the heart muscle tissue as well as the thickness of the artery walls.
+Even when the participants gained some — though not all — of the weight back, they still retained these benefits to heart and blood vessel health.

 Sitting, in particular, has been found to be deadly.
-In a 2015 review of 47 studies, researchers reported that prolonged time sitting was associated with increased risk of dying from cardiovascular disease (as well as cancer).
-Scientists think that all that sitting leads to high blood sugar and increased risk of weight gain, both of which increase risk of heart disease.
+In a 2015 review of 47 studies, researchers reported that prolonged time sitting was associated with increased risk of dying from cardiovascular disease as well as cancer.
+Scientists think that all that sitting leads to high blood sugar and increased the risk of weight gain, both of which increase the risk of heart disease.

 High levels of physical activity, on the other hand, are associated with lower risks of heart disease and death from heart disease.
 Just 30 minutes of exercise five days a week was linked to a lower risk of cardiovascular disease and death in a recent study.
 In fact, researchers found that one in 20 cases of heart disease could be prevented if everyone followed these exercise recommendations.